 - The RibEye controller, also called the spine box ("A"), located in the ATD spine. - Two optical sensor heads ("B") that will attach to sensor head mounting flanges ("C"). - Twelve light-emitting diodes (LEDs), two sets of 6 each ("D"), mounted on the ribs or sternum.
 Some of the LEDs have an angled mounting surface that aims the LED toward the sensor head to minimize power requirements. - DANGER: The LEDs are very bright when driven at full power.
-Do not look directly at the LEDs. - Two LED connector blocks ("E") that will be mounted on the back of the sensor head mounting flanges - The interface box ("F"), also called the trunk box because it is typically placed in the trunk of the vehicle.
+Do not look directly at the LEDs. - Two LED connector blocks ("E") that will be mounted on the sides of the spine box. - The interface box ("F"), also called the trunk box because it is typically placed in the trunk of the vehicle.

-The RibEye specifications appear in Appendix A. Figure 1 identifies the RibEye components.
-Figure 2 shows how the components are interconnected.
+The RibEye specifications appear in Appendix A. Figures 1, 2, and 3 identify each of the RibEye components.
+Figure 4 shows how the components are interconnected.
 The sensor heads and LED connector blocks are permanently connected to the controller (spine box).
 Power and communications cables are provided for connecting the controller to the interface box (trunk box).
 The interface box has sockets for Ethernet connection, power input, and data acquisition system (DAS) connection/trigger input.
 Mating connectors and pigtail cables are provided for the power input and DAS/trigger connectors.
 The power cable should be connected to a DC power source.
 The DAS/trigger cable is used to provide a trigger input to the RibEye.
 Appendix B contains the DAS/trigger connector pinouts and trigger circuits.